mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 1. Verify that you have at least version 20 of the Mavkit client by running `mavkit-client --version` and verifying that the version is at least 20.0.

-1. Set the Mavkit client to use the Ghostnet test network:
+1. Set the Mavkit client to use the Basenet test network:

    - If you just installed Mavkit for the first time, run this command: